telerik/winforms-docs/forms-and-dialogs/form/accessing-radform-elements.md

 ![forms-and-dialogs-accessing-radform-elements 001](images/forms-and-dialogs-accessing-radform-elements001.png)

 >note By default, the __HelpButton__ is not shown.
+Set the __HelpButton__ property to *true* to display a Help button in the form's caption bar.The value of the __HelpButton__ property is ignored if the Maximize or Minimize buttons are shown.
-It is necessary to set its __Visibility__ property to *ElementVisibility.Visible* in order to be displayed.
+> An alternative solution is to set its __Visibility__ property to *ElementVisibility.Visible* in order to be displayed.
 The __HelpButtonClicked__ event is fired when Help button in the title bar is clicked.
 It can be canceled.
 However, if it is not canceled, the __HelpRequested__ event will be fired when the Help cursor is clicked on any Control.

 ## Adding a new button to the title bar